The Church of Jesus Christ of Latter-day Saints in Thailand: Obstacles to missionary work

-In 1972, a group of missionaries traveled to Sukhothai, the ancient capital of Thailand.
+In 1972, a group of Latter-day Saint missionaries traveled to Sukhothai, the ancient capital of Thailand.
 One of the missionaries climbed on an ancient Buddha relic, sitting on its shoulders and had his photo taken by another missionary.
 A photo shop employee noticed the photo and sent it to the Siam Rath on July 9, 1972.
 Other newspapers included the image, causing it to spread.
 The Thai people felt that the elders disrespected Buddhism and Thailand.
-Thai Christians separated themselves from the Latter-day Saint Church, some writing articles against the LDS Church.
-The missionaries were arrested on July 12, 1972 and were found guilty of desecrating a Buddhist image and insulting the Buddhist religion.
+Thai Christians separated themselves from the LDS Church, some writing articles against the church.
+The missionaries were arrested on July 12, 1972, and were found guilty of desecrating a Buddhist image and insulting the Buddhist religion.
 They were sentenced to a maximum six months in jail, for which they served the full-time.
 After their release, they were deported from Thailand.
 This event was widely publicized.
 Due to this event, Nakhon Sawan was closed as a missionary area and baptisms dropped throughout Thailand.
-In 1972, relations with the immigration office in Thailand became challenging.
-For a period of 20 years, missionaries in Thailand were limited to less than 100.
-In 1985, a new law mandated that missionaries leave Thailand every 90 days to renew their visas.
-In September 1992, the law that required missionaries to constantly renew their visas was reversed, only requiring one renewal for the 2-year stay.
-After Anand Panyarachun was reinstated as Prime Minister of Thailand, Anand created a new visa category allowing missionaries to stay in Thailand for the two-year mission and only required them to renew their visas one time during their time in Thailand.
+Following this incident, relations with the immigration office in Thailand became challenging.
+Foreign missionaries were only allowed to obtain 30-day non-immigrant visas.
+Through a process of extensions and requests for permanent visas (which were always denied), foreign missionaries could legally stay in Thailand for about 90 days but then had to leave the country and re-enter on a new 30-day non-immigrant visa.
+From 1972 until mid-1975, missionaries traveled from Bangkok to Cambodia on Cambodian visas, then immediately returned to Thailand on new 30-day non-immigrant visas, which could again be extended to about 90 days.
+Once the Cambodian border closed in mid-1975, foreign missionaries in Thailand traveled to Laos for visa renewal.
+When the Laotian border was later closed, foreign missionaries were forced to make expensive and long journeys to Malaysia for visa renewal.
+After Anand Panyarachun was reinstated as Prime Minister of Thailand, a new visa category was created which allowed foreign missionaries to stay in Thailand for the two-year mission and only required them to renew their visas one time during their time in Thailand.
 The last visa renewal trip to Malaysia was in August 1992.